riku55/galaxy-integration-n64-RetroArch-/README.md

 - Import play times from RetroArch by enabling "Save runtime log (aggregate)" in RetroArch settings under "Saving"

 #### Issues:
-- While the integration is running, change of games (removing or adding roms) will only show up when restarting Galaxy or reconnecting the integration
 - Only works with Mupen64Plus_Next core for now.
 Support for other cores added eventually or by demand.

 ## Tutorial